oosayeroo/sayer-weedshop/Readme.md

+Updated 29/4/22 - Fixed error in ordering items when using both burgershot job and wedshop at same time

 # A WeedShop Job for QBCore Framework

  -- First of all, i would like to thank DrB1ackBeard for his amazing burgershot script which helped me understand alot as im learning still and this took me a few days to finish.